List of Mentors for NZSA Mentor Programme

 Genre: literary and general fiction/novels, poetry, creative nonfiction/essays/memoir

-Alison Wong is a fourth-generation Chinese New Zealander.
-She lives in Australia but returns to Aotearoa NZ regularly, particularly to Wellington.
-She writes novels, creative non-fiction/memoir and poetry.
+Alison Wong is a fourth-generation Cantonese New Zealand writer of novels, creative non-fiction/memoir and poetry.
 Her work has been translated and published in French, Spanish, Polish, Hungarian, Italian and Chinese.

 Alison spent several years in China in the 1980s and 1990s.
+She has some familiarity with Mandarin and Cantonese, but is not fluent.
 In 2014 she was the inaugural NZ writer on the Shanghai International Writers’ Programme and in 2016 she held a Sun Yat Sen University International Writers’ Residency.
-She was awarded the 2002 Robert Burns Fellowship and a 2022 Marion Orme Page Regional Fellowship at the State Library of Victoria.
+She was awarded the 2002 Robert Burns Fellowship, a 2022 Marion Orme Page Regional Fellowship at the State Library of Victoria and in 2024 was made an Arts Foundation Te Tumu Toi Laureate.

 Her novel, As the Earth Turns Silver, won the 2010 New Zealand Post Book Award for Fiction and was shortlisted for the 2010 Australian Prime Minister’s Literary Awards.
 In 2018 it was voted by NZ booksellers as one of their top twenty bestsellers of the decade.

 Her poetry collection, Cup, was shortlisted for Best First Book for Poetry at the 2007 Montana New Zealand Book Awards.
 Her poetry appeared in Best NZ Poems 2015, 2007 and 2006 and in international publications.
-She is working on a memoir and her essays/memoir pieces have been published in Aotearoa, Australia, China, the US and Mexico.
+She is working on a Journeys Home: A Memoir from Aotearoa New Zealand, Australia and China, and her essays/memoir pieces have been published in Aotearoa, Australia, China, the US and Mexico.
 She has taught poetry and novel-writing workshops.